 The best way to leave the airport is via Grab or Uber.
-If you insist on taking taxis, ignore those offering you fixed rates or private cars – they will always be grotesquely overpriced.
-Head straight for the line of yellow airport taxis, which are safe and clean, or the line of white regular taxis, which are less clean but still ok.
+If you insist on taking taxis, head straight for the line of yellow airport taxis, which are safe and clean, or the line of white regular taxis, which are less clean but still ok.

 Highlights in Metro Manila

 ● Intramuros and National Museum in Manila City for a crash course in Philippine history

 ● Restaurant- and bar-hopping all the quirky, hipster, and hole-in- the wall establishments in Poblacion, Makati

 ● Shopping at Greenbelt, Glorietta, and SM Makati, all located in the same location in Ayala in Makati